Signatures from a quasi-spherical outflow and an off-axis top-hat jet launched in a merger of compact objects: An analytical approach: Introduction

 The temporal behaviour of the electromagnetic (EM) counterpart of GW170817 was atypical.
 The extended X-ray and radio afterglow were initially described by a simple power law which gradually increased as $\sim t^{0.8}$ \citep{2017arXiv171111573M, 2018arXiv180103531M}, reached its peak at $\sim$140 days after the NS merger, and was then followed by relatively fast decline.
-A miscellaneous set of models based on external shocks such as off-axis top-hat jets \citep{troja2017a,2017ApJ...848L..20M, 2017arXiv171005905I, 2017ApJ...848L..21A, 2017arXiv171008514F}, radially stratified ejecta \citep{2017arXiv171111573M, 2018arXiv180302978F,2018ApJ...867...95H} and structured jets \citep{2017Sci...358.1559K, 2017MNRAS.472.4953L, 2017arXiv171203237L} were developed to interpret the behavior of this atypical afterglow. \cite{2018Natur.561..355M} reported the detection of superluminal apparent motion in the radio band using Very Long Baseline Interferometry (VLBI), thus favoring models with successful jets and their respective cocoons.
+A miscellaneous set of models based on external shocks such as off-axis top-hat jets \citep{troja2017a,2017ApJ...848L..20M, 2017arXiv171005905I, 2017ApJ...848L..21A, 2019ApJ...871..123F,2019arXiv190600502F}, radially stratified ejecta \citep{2017arXiv171111573M, 2019ApJ...871..200F,2018ApJ...867...95H} and structured jets \citep{2017Sci...358.1559K, 2017MNRAS.472.4953L, 2017arXiv171203237L} were developed to interpret the behavior of this atypical afterglow. \cite{2018Natur.561..355M} reported the detection of superluminal apparent motion in the radio band using Very Long Baseline Interferometry (VLBI), thus favoring models with successful jets and their respective quasi-spherical outflows.
 The successful jet models were also favored by VLBI radio observations performed by \citet{2018arXiv180800469G} at 207.4 days.
-In the latter, the authors constrained the size of the source, indicating that GRB170817A was produced by a structured relativistic jet.
-The structured jet models \citep{2017Sci...358.1559K, 2017MNRAS.472.4953L, 2017arXiv171203237L} suggest that the early-time radio flux is mostly produced by the radiation of an optically thick cocoon, while the late radio flux is dominated by the emission of a relativistic and collimated jet (immersed in the cocoon which is now optically thin) with an opening angle less than $\lesssim 5^\circ$ and observed from a viewing angle of $20^\circ\pm5^\circ$.\\
+In the latter, the authors constrained the size of the source, indicating that GRB 170817A was produced by a structured relativistic jet.
+The structured jet models \citep{2017Sci...358.1559K, 2017MNRAS.472.4953L, 2017arXiv171203237L} suggest that the early-time radio flux during the two weeks after the merger is mostly produced by the radiation of an optically thin quasi-spherical outflow, while the late radio flux is dominated by the emission of a relativistic and collimated jet (immersed in the quasi-spherical outflow which is now optically thin) with an opening angle less than $\lesssim 5^\circ$ and observed from a viewing angle of $20^\circ\pm5^\circ$.\\